jinlinyi/PerspectiveFields/README.md

 <!-- omit in toc -->
 Updates
 ------------------
+- We release a clean version with minimal dependencies for inference.
 - We released a new model trained on [360cities](https://www.360cities.net/) and [EDINA](https://github.com/tien-d/EgoDepthNormal/blob/main/README_dataset.md) dataset, consisting of indoor🏠, outdoor🏙️, natural🌳, and egocentric👋 data!
 - Live demo released 🤗. https://huggingface.co/spaces/jinlinyi/PerspectiveFields.
 Thanks Huggingface for funding this demo!